National Association of City Transportation Officials: Global Designing Cities

 In October 2014, the Global Designing Cities Initiative was launched as a subsidiary of NACTO to bring guidance for safe streets to an international audience.
 It focuses on the critical role of streets within urban environments in cities around the world.
 The Initiative was announced at NACTO's 2014 Designing Cities Conference in San Francisco.

-The initiative will work especially close with the 10 cities chosen to be a focus of the Bloomberg Initiative for Global Road Safety: Accra, Addis Ababa, Bandung, Bangkok, Bogota, Fortaleza, Ho Chi Minh City, Mumbai, Sao Paulo, and Shanghai.
+The initiative will work especially close with the 10 cities chosen to be a focus of the Bloomberg Initiative for Global Road Safety: Accra, Addis Ababa, Bandung, Bangkok, Bogotá, Fortaleza, Ho Chi Minh City, Mumbai, São Paulo, and Shanghai.

 Bike Share

 The NACTO Bike Share initiative aims to strengthen bike sharing programs in its member cities, with a focus on improving social equity impact and reaching underrepresented groups.
 The Bike Share initiative provides bike share program managers and cities with best-practices research as well as a forum to exchange knowledge.

 Design Guides

 NACTO's Design Guides provide innovative street design guidelines, made specifically for urban settings.